ozonos/atom-panel/README.md

 This project is licensed with GPL version 3 and later.
 See LICENSE for more details.

 ### Changelog
+- 0.4 Initial 3.16 support, Hide Indicator if there is no Tray Icon present, cleaner Panel Implementation and whatnot...
 - 0.3.1 - New Legacy Icon Arrows
 - 0.3 - Added custom Icon for Activities Button
 - 0.2 - Bug fix round